 \begin{theorem} For all $n\in\mathbb{Z}_{\geq 0}$, mapping $H$ to $\mathrm{sign}(H)$ induces a bijection between the set of isomorphism classes of distinguished t-hexagons of perimeter $2n$ and the set $I(n\mathbf{e}(1))$. \end{theorem}

 \begin{proof} Consider a distinguished t-hexagon $Q$ having the character $(n,0,0,n,0,0)$.
 The signature of this t-hexagon is $(n,0,0)=n\mathbf{e}(1)$.
 Applying, whenever possible, a sequence of operations $\Phi$, $\Psi$, $\Theta$ and $\Lambda$ to $Q$, produces a set of t-hexagons of perimeter $2n$.
-From \eqref{eqn5} it follows that the set of signatures for all t-hexagons which can be obtained in this way coincides with $I(n\mathbf{e}(1))$.
+From \eqref{eqn5} it follows that the set of signatures for all t-hexagons which can be obtained in this way is contained in $I(n\mathbf{e}(1))$.
+Observe that the operation $\Phi$ is defined as soon as $a_1-a_3\geq 2$ and that this condition is equivalent to the fact that adding $(-2,1,0)$ to the signature of the input t-hexagon gives a vector with non-negative coordinates.
+Put differently, if we have a t-hexagon such that the sum of its signature and $(-2,1,0)$ has non-negative coordinates, then $\Phi$ can be applied to this t-hexagon.
+Similar observations also apply to $\Psi$ and $(-1,-1,1)$, to $\Theta$ and $(0,0,-1)$ and to $\Lambda$ and $(1,-2,0)$.
+Consequently, the set of signatures for all t-hexagons which can be obtained from $Q$ by all possible sequences of $\Phi$, $\Psi$, $\Theta$ and $\Lambda$ coincides with $I(n\mathbf{e}(1))$.

-Our next step is to show that each distinguished t-hexagon of perimeter $2n$ can be obtained from $H$ using a sequence of operations of the form $\Phi$, $\Psi$, $\Theta$ and $\Lambda$ (in fact, the first three would suffice).
-Let $K$ be a distinguished t-hexagon with character $(a_1,a_2,a_3,a_4,a_5,a_6)$.
+Our next step is to show that each distinguished t-hexagon of perimeter $2n$ can be obtained from $Q$ using a sequence of operations of the form $\Phi$, $\Psi$, $\Theta$ and $\Lambda$ (in fact, the first three would suffice).
+Let $K$ be a distinguished t-hexagon of perimeter $2n$ with character $(a_1,a_2,a_3,a_4,a_5,a_6)$.
 Assume $a_5>0$.
 Then, using Lemma~\ref{lemn17}, it is easy to check that the vector

 satisfies all conditions in \eqref{eqn1} and \eqref{eqn3} and hence is the character of a unique distinguished t-hexagon.
 Therefore $K=\Psi(K')$ for some distinguished t-hexagon $K'$ and the character of $K'$ has a smaller fifth coordinate.
 In particular, $K$ is obtained, using a sequence of $\Psi$'s, from some distinguished t-hexagon $K'$ the character of which has zero fifth coordinate.